 If you have decided hiring a lawyer is both necessary and in your budget, the next thing you need to do is research an attorney to hire.
 Many parents choose to hire child custody attorneys based on the lawyer’s reputation or from family or friend recommendation.
 When looking for a good lawyer, don’t be afraid to ask about attorney’s fees and ask for references.
 This court battle will be one of the most important ones you will ever face, and you have the right to thoroughly vet the person who will be representing you in court.
 Make sure to find someone who has worked on child custody cases successfully for previous clients.

-If you need help with a child custody case, talk to our skilled North Carolina child custody attorneys at Krusch & Sellers, P.A.
-Our firm practices family law exclusively, which means we are knowledgeable about the ins and outs of North Carolina and South Carolina family law and are not distracted by other legal areas.
+If you need help with a child custody case, talk to our skilled North Carolina child custody attorneys at Krusch Law, PLLC Our firm practices family law exclusively, which means we are knowledgeable about the ins and outs of North Carolina and South Carolina family law and are not distracted by other legal areas.
 Our lawyers are committed to providing high-quality, courteous, and dedicated legal service.
 Let us see what we can do for you.

 Contact us at (704) 343-8811 or fill out our online form to schedule a consultation with us today.